harakasj/harakasj.github.io/_posts/2018-10-25-IRA-twitter-data-2.md

 <img src="../../../../images/many_edges.png" alt="alt text" width="500">

 It goes without saying that there is a whole lot more that could go into this.
 For one, I didn't take into account multiple instances of edges between accounts - or in other words, an account retweeting multiple times.
+But I also think that there is a wealth of information to be explored if given the time.